-- Annotated Bibliography (7+ pages, 10 sources): The Annotated Bibliography is an important step in creating your final paper.
+- Annotated Bibliography (7+ pages, 10 sources does NOT include your primary text): The Annotated Bibliography is an important step in creating your final paper.
 An Annotated Bibliography is an alphabetical list of citations to books, articles, interviews, and other texts.
 An annotation, which follows each citation, is a brief summary and evaluation of the source that helps identify the content, quality, and relevance of the source cited.
 Methods of evidence: major databases such as MountainLynx, EBSCOhost, and Lexis-Nexis.
-Your primary text will not count as a source for the annotated bibliography. - Position paper (8-10 pages, 8 sources\): Specifically, you will defend or refute an argument from one of the prompts that I will give you in class.
+Your primary text will not count as a source for the annotated bibliography. - Position paper (8-10 pages, 8 sources): Specifically, you will defend or refute an argument from a pool from our reading material that we will discuss in class.
 Your position will be that you are in agreement or disagreement with that particular argument.
 Within the course of the development of your thesis, you will be required to address one counterargument, which may be no less than three sentences and no more than one page.
-Methods of evidence: major databases; visits to the term paper clinic or reference library; interviews (if applicable), etc.
+Methods of evidence: major databases; visits to the term paper clinic or reference library; interviews (if applicable); even BOOKS, etc.